rdeepak2002/reddit-place-script-2022/README.md

 - ENV_C_START is an array which specifies which y position of the original image to start at while drawing it

 Note: Multiple fields can be passed into the arrays to spawn a thread for each one.

-Change image.jpg to specify what image to draw.
-One pixel is drawn every 5 minutes and only jpeg images are supported.

 ## Run the Script